UltipaDocs

 GQL

-// Good: Specific graph access
+// Good: specific graph access

-GRANT READ ON GRAPH 'production' TO ROLE 'analyst'
+GRANT READ ON GRAPH production TO ROLE analyst

-// Avoid: Wildcard access unless truly needed
+// Avoid: wildcard access unless truly necessary

-GRANT READ ON GRAPH * TO ROLE 'analyst'
+GRANT READ ON GRAPH * TO ROLE analyst

 Role Design